Skip to content

 Frequently Asked Questions

-Is a vegetarian diet always cheaper?
+Is a vegetarian shop always cheaper than a meat-based one?

-Does this tool account for eating out?
+Does this tool include eating out?

 Why include an investment return?